humanitycodes/www/coursework/lessons/slides/jquery-research-and-scale.md

 Before we even start _thinking_ about implementing Simone's new feature, let's do a major refactor.
 Right now, when I'm working on an event, I have to remember how all the elements work, because every event shares the job of updating all the elements.

 What if for each element, there could be _one_ specific place in our code that worried about how that element should look.
-And then there'd be _one_ place that worried about which elements we have to keep up-to-update.
+And then there'd be _one_ place that worried about which elements we have to keep up-to-date.
 We can define isolated places in our code, each with a specific job, using __functions__.
 You've seen those before, but we haven't used them for any complex organization.

 So let's reorganize the code, splitting it up into functions and __making sure each function has only a [single responsibility](https://en.wikipedia.org/wiki/Single_responsibility_principle)__.